manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 Low-level client calls
 ======================

-The [Search](searchclass.md) and [Index](indexclass.md) classes are build on top of low-level  Client class methods, providing an easier way to construct the queries.
+The [Search](searchclass.md) and [Index](indexclass.md) classes are built on top of the low-level Client class methods, providing an easier way to construct the queries.
-Those familiar with the HTTP API syntax or wanting the ultimate speed can simply just use the Client class.
+Those familiar with the HTTP API syntax or wanting the ultimate speed can simply use the Client class.

-The methods of Client class reflect as much as possible the same request payloads / responses of the Manticore Search HTTP API.
+The methods of the Client class reflect, as much as possible, the same request payloads/responses of the Manticore Search HTTP API.

-Beside operations on an index, there are also provided methods for performing tasks on the search server or search cluster.
+Besides operations on an index, there are also provided methods for performing tasks on the search server or search cluster.

 Table of Contents
 -----------------